johndarrel/hide-my-wp/README.md

 **This is a free version of the plugin, so you can use it for all your websites without any restrictions.**

-Secure your website in just minutes with the Hide My WP Ghost plugin.
+Secure your website in just minutes with the WP Ghost plugin.
 Protect your WordPress site against hacker bots and spammers!

 Please support us and **translate the plugin in your language**:
 <a href="https://translate.wordpress.org/projects/wp-plugins/hide-my-wp">https://translate.wordpress.org/projects/wp-plugins/hide-my-wp</a>